School Safety Plans

 School doors are locked when students are in session and admission is gained through the main office by buzzing in.
 All visitors are asked to register at the main office.
 Scrip purchasers are allowed to go directly to the scrip office.

 Each school maintains a building specific school safety plan that is updated on a regular basis and is developed by administration with input from emergency personnel.
 This plan and all required safety drills are reported to the Wisconsin Department of Justice as required by Act 143 annual in December.
-Links to the two most recent reports are below.
+Links to the reports are below.